deniskristak/formula1_dashboard/README.md

 python manage.py migrate
 ```
 #### Be careful with this one
-Remove all data about drivers, tips, races etc. from database.
+Remove all data about drivers, bets, races etc. from database.
 ```bash
 python manage.py remove_all_from_database
 ```

 Populate database with test data:
-Note - this should only be run once, as it will duplicate the data if ran multiple times on one database.
+Note - this should only be run once, as it will duplicate the data if ran mulbetle times on one database.
 ```bash
 python manage.py populate_database
 ```